caydey/scripts/genmon-system-status/README.md

 status script for xfce4-genmon-plugin

-adjust source code variables for your system, then compile and refrence in the genmon widgen
+adjust source code variables for your system, then compile and reference in the genmon widget

 ## advanced setup with click to refresh